kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 \(2\) Explanation of the limitations, when appropriate.

-\(3\) Information necessary for marking the instruments required by §[[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.1549   Powerplant instruments.|§29.1549]] through 29.1553.
+\(3\) Information necessary for marking the instruments required by [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.1549   Powerplant instruments.|§§29.1549]] through 29.1553.

-\(c\) *Weight and loading distribution.* The weight and center of gravity limits required by §[[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.25   Weight limits.|§29.25]] and 29.27, respectively, must be furnished.
+\(c\) *Weight and loading distribution.* The weight and center of gravity limits required by [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.25   Weight limits.|§§29.25]] and 29.27, respectively, must be furnished.
 If the variety of possible loading conditions warrants, instructions must be included to allow ready observance of the limitations.

 \(d\) *Flight crew.* When a flight crew of more than one is required, the number and functions of the minimum flight crew determined under [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.1523   Minimum flight crew.|§29.1523]] must be furnished.